 13. Make Treats for Others

-Make cookies or healthy holiday treats and spend the evening dropping off the goodies to those you love!
+Make cookies or healthy holiday treats.
+Then spend the evening dropping off the goodies to those you love!

 14. Do a Christmas Scavenger Hunt